CSCfi/csc-user-guide/docs/data/Allas/allas-examples.md

 Now I see two buckets. _2001659-genomes_ is the one that was just created in this example, while _2001659-mahti-SCRATCH_ originates from the previous a-command example.
-Next, we list the objects in the _2001659-genomes_ bucket:
+Next, I list the objects in the _2001659-genomes_ bucket:

 <pre>[kkayttaj@puhti-login2 kkayttaj]$ <b>rclone ls allas:2001659-genomes</b>
 450646234 zebrafish/Danio_rerio.GRCz10.91.1.bt2